AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/README.md

 3. Create a `.env` file with the required environment variables:

     ```bash
-    URL=<the domain where the web app will be reachable, e.g. http://localhost:8080>
     DOWNLOAD_PASS=<the password for the initial music download>
     OPENAI_API_KEY=<your OpenAI API key used to generate announcements>
+    URL=<Optional: the domain where the web app will be reachable.
+Default: http://localhost:8080>
+    VERSION=<Optional: the image tag of the project to deploy.
+Default: latest>
     ```

 4. Pull the latest images and start the containers: